okaanyildiz/react-tailwind-github-finder-app/README.md

 ```

-6) Go to UserResults.jsx.
+6) Go to the UserResults.jsx.
 Import the Spinner.jsx.
 7) Replace “Loading…” with Spinner

 UserResults.jsx :